corrode/corrode.github.io/content/blog/simple/index.md

 Rust programmers tend to be very clever.
 Too clever for their own good at times.
-Let me be the first to admit that I am guilty of that myself.
+Let me be the first to admit that I'm guilty of this myself.

 We love to stretch Rust to its limits.
 After all, this is Rust!
 An empowering playground of infinite possibility.
-Shouldn't we the language to its full extent?
+Shouldn't we use the language to its full extent?

 Nothing in Rust forces us to get fancy.
 You can write straightforward code in Rust just like in any other language.
 But in code reviews, I often see people trying to outsmart themselves and stumble over their own shoelaces.
 They use all the advanced features at their disposal without thinking much about maintainability.

-But that's the problem: [Writing code is easy.
-Reading it isn’t.](https://idiallo.com/blog/writing-code-is-easy-reading-is-hard)
+But here's the problem: [Writing code is easy.
+Reading it isn't.](https://idiallo.com/blog/writing-code-is-easy-reading-is-hard)
 These advanced features are like salt: a little bit can enhance the flavor, but too much can ruin the dish.
 And advanced features have a tendency to overcomplicate things and make readability harder.

-Software engineering is all about managing complexity and complexity creeps in when we're not looking, so we should focus on keeping complexity down.
+Software engineering is all about managing complexity, and complexity creeps in when we're not looking.
+We should focus on keeping complexity down.

 Good code is mostly boring; especially for production use.
 Simple is obvious.